 Analyzing the statutes challenged in Vannatta under the state constitution, the court first determined "that both campaign contributions and expenditures are forms of expression for the purposes of Article I, section 8."
 324 Or at 524.
 In doing so, the court rejected the proposition "that campaign contributions are distinguishable from expenditures and do not constitute expression under Article I, section 8."
 Id. at 520.
-The court reasoned that "a contribution is protected as an expression by the contributor, not because the contribution eventually may be used by a candidate to express a particular message," but because "the contribution, in and of itself, is the contributor's expression of support for the candidate or cause."
+The court reasoned that "a contribution is protected as an expression by the contributor, not because the contribution, in and of itself, is the contributor's expression of support for the candidate or cause."
 Id. at 522.
 Rejecting the argument that political contributions do not constitute expression because they represent only "expressions of generalized support for a candidate," the court held that "[e]xpressions do not fall within or without the scope of Article I, section 8, based on the particularity or the intensity of their message."
 Id. at 524.

 The court next determined that Measure 9 targeted the content of this "expression," and not some form of forbidden harm.
 Id. at 538.
-The court expressly rejected the argument that Measure 9 attacked the harm of undue political influence, or even the appearance of undue influence, stating that the Measure did not in itself or in its statutory context identify a harm in the face of which Article I, section 8, rights must give way.
-The right to speak, write, or print freely on any subject whatever cannot be limited whenever it may be said that elimination of a particular form of expression might make the electorate feel more optimistic about the integrity of the political process.
+The court expressly rejected the argument that Measure 9 attacked the harm of undue political influence, or even the appearance of undue influence, stating that the Measure did not in itself or in its statutory context identify a harm in the face of which Article I, section 8, rights must give way. \\\ The right to speak, write, or print freely on any subject whatever cannot be limited whenever it may be said that elimination of a particular form of expression might make the electorate feel more optimistic about the integrity of the political process.